tonymtz/jobs-web/README.md

   `bower install`

-*Also, you have to install the grunt command line interface `npm install -g grunt-cli`
+* Also, you have to install the grunt command line interface `npm install -g grunt-cli`

-* you need to have ruby installed verify it with `ruby --version`
+* You need to have ruby installed verify it with `ruby --version`

-*and you need to install the Saas gem
+* And you need to install the Saas gem
   `gem install sass`